SAP/cloud-sdk/docs/js/guides/tutorial-overview-sdk-js.md

 description: This document will give you an overview of the different tutorials for the SAP Cloud SDK for JavaScript.
 ---

-To give you a quick and easy start to developing with Cloud SDK for JavaScript we created a set of comprehensive tutorials split into missions and groups for a convenient learning path.
+To give you a quick and easy start to developing with SAP Cloud SDK for JavaScript we created a set of comprehensive tutorials split into missions and groups for a convenient learning path.
-They'll help you kick-start your project and get you up to speed with the most frequent use-cases and valuable features of the SDK.
+They'll help you kick-start your project and get you up to speed with the most frequent use-cases and valuable features of the SAP Cloud SDK.

 ## Tutorial Overview